Hahany/bib_tex_reformat/README.md

-# The new version of glass.bib and the reformatting program
+# The new version of .bib reformatting program
 The program can format your .bib file as follows:
 1. The key is the first author’s last name + year + a short summary of the title (generated automatically using natural language processing; this summary is added only when the key duplicates a previous one).
 2. Keep the key and title on the same line.